sp-95/fuse-framework/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Fusemachines Python Framework could always use more documentation, whether as part of
+Python Framework could always use more documentation, whether as part of the official
-the official Fusemachines Python Framework docs, in docstrings, or even on the web in
+Python Framework docs, in docstrings, or even on the web in blog posts, articles, and
-blog posts, articles, and such.
+such.

 Submit Feedback
 ~~~~~~~~~~~~~~~